Misdiagnosis Lawyer in Portland

-Helping Patients After a Missed or Misdiagnosis
+Helping Patients After a Misdiagnosis

 When you visit your doctor or medical facility, you entrust them with your health and well-being.
 Because they have studied medicine, you expect your physicians to know how to recognize and properly diagnose symptoms and assign the appropriate treatment.
 Unfortunately, that is not always the case.
 There is a staggering 40% of missed or misdiagnosis that occurs nationwide.
 Some cases are harmless and the ailment heals on its own.
 Other cases result in debilitating injuries and even death.
 Whatever the situation, your doctor should be held accountable for any pain and suffering that occurs.